 Finally, note that the Configuration Change Count shall be incremented by 1 modulo 256 for every new migration of channel descriptor.
-After issuing a DS-MAP or US-MAP message with the Configuration Change Count equal to that of the new generation, the old channel descriptor ceases to exist and the BS shall not refer to it anymore.
-When migrating from one generation to the next, the BS shall schedule the transmissions of the UCD and DCD messages in such a way that each CPE has the possibility to successfully hear it at least once.
+After issuing a DS-MAP or US-MAP message with the Configuration Change Count equal to that of the new generation, the old channel descriptor ceases to exist and the BS/MR-BS and the distributed scheduling R-CPE shall not refer to it anymore.
+When migrating from one generation to the next, the BS/MR-BS or the distributed scheduling R-CPE shall schedule the transmissions of the UCD and DCD messages in such a way that each CPE has the possibility to successfully hear it at least once.

 7.18 QoS